 Unzip files

-As usual, use the file explorer to navigate to the zip file that you want to unzip.
+As usual, use the file explorer to navigate to the zip file you want to unzip.
 Right-click on it and select either the Extract Here or Extract to… option.
-Extract Here will create a folder with the same name as that of the zip file, in the same location as the zip file.
+Extract Here will create a folder with the name of the zip file, in the same location as the zip file.
 All the files inside the zip will then be extracted in this folder.
-If you choose Extract to… you will be asked to navigate to a location that you want the files extracted to.
+If you choose Extract to… you will be asked to navigate to a location where you want the files extracted.

 Having learned to zip and unzip files using a command line and file explorer, you should also check out our guide on changing Ubunto desktop wallpapers automatically.